 However, this is not a controller keyboard, so there’s no easy way to get the sounds/songs that you play on this keyboard on to a computer.
 It also doesn’t come with a microphone.

+Most customers feel that this is a Great Value Keyboard.
 It’s quite sturdy and the sound quality is quite good for the price.
 Though its made for kids, even adults can use this for fun and to learn to play.

 - 44 mini keys, not touch sensitive keys